lucasm/findto/README.md

 - **Visual search** — Use an image to search on supported sources \* In development

-- **Social action** — Instead ads, see a social cause to act \* In development

 ## 🔍 Sources

-All search sources and external data from third party APIs available on Findto are chosen by the criteria: 1) service popularity; 2) commitment with open access; 3) respect of privacy and copyright.
+Search sources and external data from APIs available on Findto are chosen by the criteria:

+1. service popularity;
+1. commitment with open access;
+1. respect of privacy and copyright.

 All these sources are displayed inside the navigable categories on the app, and chosen by community.
 For more details, visit [Wiki](https://github.com/lucasm/findto/wiki).

 ## 🩷 Community